January gardening jobs: 13 top tasks to start the year

 If you have grown green manures through winter, chop them back and dig them in now so they have plenty of time to die back and re-fuel the soil before planting and sowing.

-Another option is to dig in generous handfuls of chicken manure pellets.
+Another option is to dig in generous handfuls of chicken manure pellets (available on Amazon).
 An organic soil improver, the pellets are also rich in nitrogen, phosphorus and potassium to aid healthy plant growth.

 Top tip: When adding mulch to your garden borders, keep it away from the trunks of trees and shrubs.
 If damp mulch comes into contact with them it can soften their bark, leaving it vulnerable to rotting and pests.